GlareDB/glaredb.github.io/_glaredb/sql-commands/insert-into.md

 ## Examples

-In this example we'll first [`CREATE`] as simple table, then insert two users into it.
+In this example we'll first [`CREATE`] a simple users table, then insert two users into it.

 ```sql
 CREATE TABLE public.users ( name text, email text );